 Either way, the short grunts, tending grunts and trailing grunts are all great sounds to emulate with your grunt call.
 If a mature buck is angry and frustrated enough, these calls should bring him right in.

-Slightly less common is the "buck bawl," "growl" or "buck roar."
+Slightly less common is the "buck bawl," "growl," "rage grunt," "breeding bellow," or "buck roar."
 Whatever you want to call it, it's unmistakable when you hear it.
 And it's usually just big bucks that are making this sound when they are around an estrous doe.

 It's a low, eerie and guttural sound that we'd have a hard time believing came from a deer had we never heard it.
 See the video above to hear what we mean.